alex22prok/CSE-220-Assignments/hw4/README.md

     Return Value: int: number of characters encoded, -1 for insufficient memory allocated for output, -2 if either char array is NULL

+    Further Notes:
-    Further Notes: ciphertext is not treated as an array, but as a traditional string.
+      Ciphertext is not treated as an array, but as a traditional string.
 It is always initialized of the size exactly as long as the string plus the null terminator. ciphertext is always long enough to store "undefined__EOM__" as is shown in the example test cases.

+      return precedence is: -2, -1, 0 see below

 ## int decrypt(const char *ciphertext, char *plaintext, int key)